 On March 11, 2021, President Biden signed the \$1.9 trillion American Rescue Plan Act of 2021 (ARPA) to provide direct relief to Americans, contain the COVID-19 virus, and rescue the economy.
 Within ARPA contained an allocation of \$362 billion in state and local fiscal recovery funds to assist state and local governments in the recovery.
 Orange County's direct allocation based on population is \$270.7 million.
-The first half of the ARPA funding has been received from the US Treasury in the amount of \$135.4 million.
-The second payment will arrive no earlier than 12 months after the first payment was received.
-The deadline to obligate funds as required by federal law is December 31, 2024 and funds must be fully expended by December 31, 2026.
+The first half of the ARPA funding received from the US Treasury was in the amount of \$135.4 million.
+Orange County is now in receipt of the second half from the US Treasury in the amount of \$135.4 million and presentation before the Board of County Commissioners is scheduled for July 14, 2022.
+The deadline to obligate funds as required by federal law is December 31, 2024, and funds must; be fully expended by December 31, 2026.

 Orange County's plan focuses on bringing the COVID-19 pandemic under control; addressing the urgent needs of residents, families and neighborhoods hardest hit by the COVID-19 public health emergency; and making investments to provide economic recovery and rebuilding.
-On June 22, 2021, the Orange County Board of County Commissioners approved five (5) area of focus to include business assistance, social and community services, public health and safety, infrastructure projects, and revenue recovery that will be used to invest in areas that were heavily impacted by the pandemic.
+The Orange County Board of County Commissioners have approved five (5) area of focus to include business assistance, social and community services, public health and safety, infrastructure projects, and revenue recovery, that will be used to invest in areas that were heavily impacted by the pandemic.
 The chart below is a summary of the current funding allocations for each of the focus categories.
 The specific programs and projects associated with the categories are described in further detail in this report.
 Further updates and information will be posted in Orange County's website as progress is made throughout the coming years.

-Funding Categories 2021 Funding % Allocation
+Funding Categories Funding Allocation

 Business Assistance \$31.8 Million 24%

 Social and Community Services \$40.7 Million 30%

-Public Health and Safety \$17.6 Million 13%
+Public Health and Safety \$24.2 Million 18%

-Infrastructure Projects \$14.2 Million 10%
+Infrastructure Projects \$12.2 Million 9%

-Revenue Recovery Investments \$31.1 Million 23%
+Revenue Recovery Investments \$26.5 Million 19%

 Total \$135.4 Million 100%